ramanagali/hello-world-py/CICD.md

 ### Runtime syscall monitoring using Falco Rules

-- Create falco rules to monitor linux system calls
+- Create falco rules to detect and alerts on any behavior that involves making Linux system calls

 #### Admission Controllers